 - 20 Attempts at 80% accuracy will fetch you 44 marks

 - 20 Attempts at 85% accuracy will fetch you 49 marks

 What should you focus — attempts or accuracy — given that you are taking the CAT to enter the world of business?

 Obviously, accuracy since you will always look to squeeze the maximum out of every dollar invested (unless you run an e-commerce business and have investors to watch your back, albeit not for perpetuity).

 What do you think is easier to achieve?

 - an increase in attempts from 20 to 30 or

 - an increase in accuracy from 65% to 85%

-If you accuracy is low then trying to dramatically increase attempts will not further bring down your accuracy.
+If you accuracy is low then trying to dramatically increase attempts will only further bring down your accuracy.
 If at your current speed you are prone to crashing 3-4 out of 10 times then at a higher speed you will only crash more often.